jjones62202/jjones62202.github.io/_pages/about.md

 Research Interests
 ------
-My research centers on the design, evaluation, and applications of LLM-based systems for high-stakes, human-centered applications, unlocking the full potential of AI capabilities while ensuring the trustworthiness, robustness, and safety required for real-world use.

-My current work focuses on the following high-level area:
-- **Evaluating and mitigating the risks of computer-use agents**, with an emphasis on both *security* (i.e., protecting agents from adversarial attack) and *safety* (i.e., preventing accidental agent harms emerging from typical benign inputs).
+My research centers on understanding, evaluating, and mitigating risks in LLM-based agents, particularly for high-stakes scenarios where failures can have the most significant consequences for real-world users.
+This includes emphasis on both *safety* (e.g., preventing accidental agent harms emerging from typical benign inputs) and *security* (e.g., protecting agents from adversarial attack).

+My current work focuses on the following high-level areas:
+- **Developing realistic and controlled evaluation frameworks for adversarial testing**, enabling pre-deployment evaluations that capture safety and security risks under realistic real-world threat models.
+- **Automatically eliciting safety risks from computer-use agents**, proactively and scalably surfacing long-tail unintended behaviors that emerge inadvertently within benign task and environment scenarios.
+- **Mitigating agent safety risks through continual learning**, enabling agents to learn from prior safety-related experiences to avoid repeating harmful behaviors across future interactions.

 Publications & Papers
 ------